-The 101 articles have a Hirsch Index (h Index) of 15, and they have been mentioned 871 times.
-The following are the citations for the first four articles.
-The graph created by Web of Science, which combines the quantity of papers and citations, is shown in Figure 5.
+The 101 articles are cited 871 times, having a Hirsch Index (h Index) of 15.
+The citations for the first 4 articles are as follows.
+In Figure 5, the graph made by Web of Science is presented, where we have combined the number of articles and the number of citations.